Journal of Undergraduate Reports in Physics (JURP)

 - All papers should look like this single column template upon submission.

-- Identify a faculty/SPS adviser for the review processing.
+- Identify a faculty (such as an SPS adviser) for the review processing.

 - Two subject matter experts will will be requested upon submission to help identify referees (Name and email).